Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are the Causes of Paw Pad Yeast Infections?

 Paw pad yeast infection (Malassezia dermatitis) is usually caused by an underlying skin allergy.
-Most of the time, affected dogs are allergic to things in the environment such as house dust mites and grass, weed and tree pollens.
+Most of the time, affected dogs are allergic to things in the environment such as house dust mites and grass, weed, and tree pollens.
 Allergies occur when the body’s immune system responds inappropriately to a usually harmless substance.

 In people, allergies often trigger hay fever or asthma; in dogs, allergies more commonly result in dermatitis.
 In the vet world, this condition is termed atopic dermatitis.
 Other allergies that can cause similar issues are food allergies and contact allergies.

 When the body has an allergic response, the skin between the toes becomes red, inflamed, and itchy.
 This causes dogs to lick at the toes to relieve the itchiness.
-The result is a warm, moist environment between the toes that allows Malassezia yeast to proliferate.
+The result is a warm, moist environment between the toes that allows yeast to proliferate.
 This, in turn, makes the foot even itchier, resulting in a cycle of itchiness and infection that can be hard to break.

 It is worth mentioning that while most paw pad yeast infections are caused by underlying allergic skin diseases, other causes are also possible.
 Dogs with certain hormonal conditions like hypothyroidism, or Demodex mites, will also be more prone to secondary yeast skin infections for example.